-‘You know look in our village.
-It’s the women that spend almost six hours in the tea farm, plucking the tea, making sure there are no weeds and so forth.’
-So, what changed that you came to realize that land was such a significant, all-encompassing issue?
+DB: So, what changed that you came to realize that land was such a significant, all-encompassing issue?

-That came when I was doing my Master’s Program on gender studies.
+Winny: That came when I was doing my Master’s Program on gender studies.
 And I had to do my thesis on the socio-cultural factors influencing women’s access to the tea bonus.
 These are the benefits you accrue from tea, and are allocated to farmers twice in a year.

 I was still figuring out what to write about or what to research about.
 And I had to ask my mother, because they are also tea farmers: ‘Normally when you get the bonus do you feel you have any decision over it?’
 And she said, ‘No, you know unconsciously – you know tea bonuses go to your father’s account because the title deed is in his name and so you don’t get to…women don’t even get to have any information if the tea bonus is in.’

-She was giving me an example: ‘You know look in our village.
+She was giving me an example: ‘You know, look in our village.
 It’s the women that spend almost six hours in the tea farm, plucking the tea, making sure there are no weeds and so forth.’
 And I thought, ‘OK, this is interesting.’

-So, did you actually do the research on the tea bonus?
+DB: So, did you actually do the research on the tea bonus?

-Yes, I did.
+Winny: Yes, I did.

-And what did you find out?
+DB: And what did you find out?

-I found out that women have no decision over the tea bonus.
+Winny: I found out that women have no decision over the tea bonus.
 Women have no representation at all in the tea boards – in Kenya we have the tea boards, we have the tea directorate at the local level.
 Women hardly get representation.
+One – because of the voting based on the registration system.

-One – the voting is based on the registration of the tea farms.
+So interestingly the voting system is based on registration of the tea farms.
 In most cases the title deeds are under the husband’s name, and those are the ones that appear for the meetings.
-For the female headed households though, I found that, yes, they represent themselves in those meetings.
-But their voices are always suppressed because they are the minority.
+For the female headed households though, I found there was this scenario where the female headed households, yes, they represent themselves in those meetings, but their voices are always suppressed because they are the minority.
 The men are the majority.
 And so that trickles down and influences the constitution of the governance structures.

 The other issue is education: women hardly even know about the bonus, you know?
 Of course, they know, ‘A kilo will cost this,’ but they don’t know, ‘If I own seven acres of tea, how much of a bonus could I get?
 When is it disbursed?
 Who disburses it?
 How is the marketing done, how is the auctioneering done?’